-(3) Mr. Langford does not receive compensation from the Company for his service on the Board or any committees of the Board.
+(3) Mr. Guo does not receive compensation from the Company for his service on the Board or any committees of the Board.
+Mr. Langford resigned from the Board effective April 10, 2024 and did not receive compensation from the Company for his Board service.

-PROPOSAL NO. 2 APPROVAL OF THE AMENDMENT AND RESTATEMENT OF THE SUPERIOR INDUSTRIES INTERNATIONAL, INC. 2018 EQUITY INCENTIVE PLAN, AS AMENDED
+PROPOSAL NO. 2

+APPROVAL OF THE THIRD AMENDMENT AND RESTATEMENT OF THE SUPERIOR INDUSTRIES INTERNATIONAL, INC. 2018 EQUITY INCENTIVE PLAN, AS AMENDED